aglaevazz/FairBeans-Java-Webapplication/README.md

 ### Description:
 This is a web application for the fictitious company FairBeans which distributes biological fair trade coffee beans.
-The application connects to a database where distribution partners and products are stored.
+The application connects to a database where products and distribution partners are stored.
 Partners and products are mapped by a many to many relationship.
+Partners can be searched by zipcode or city and displayed with the products they sell.
 This project is the base for a new enterprise.
 The real purpose is hidden to protect the new company until launch.

 ### Todo:
 * Add functionality to add products and partners.